-The Group has applied various new accounting standards and interpretations of accounting standards for the first time for the annual period beginning on 1 January 2022.
-The application of these standards and interpretations did not have a material effect on the condensed interim financial statements.
+The application of these amendments to standards and interpretations does not have a material effect on the financial statements.

 2.2 Use of judgements and estimates

 The preparation of the financial statements in conformity with SFRS(I) requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.